2016 Toa Payoh child abuse case: The boy's abuse and death

-Born in January 2011 to his parents Ridzuan bin Mega Abdul Rahman and Azlin binte Arujunah, the boy, who was the youngest of the couple's six children, was adopted by Azlin's close friend Zufarina bte Abdul Hamid in March 2011 because the couple were unable to take care of him given their unemployment.
+Born in January 2011 to Ridzuan bin Mega Abdul Rahman and Azlin binte Arujunah, the boy, who was the youngest of the couple's six children, was adopted by Azlin's close friend Zufarina bte Abdul Hamid in March 2011 because the couple were unable to take care of him given their unemployment.
 The boy's name was not revealed due to his age and to protect the identity of his siblings.

 For the next four years, Zufarina deeply cared for the boy, treating him like a son and the boy also regarded her as a mother.
 It was in May 2015 when the boy was returned to his parents, after Zufarina was unable to make childcare and schooling arrangements for the boy near her home, given there was no parental consent.
 The boy then lived in his parents' Toa Payoh rental flat with not just his parents, but three of his siblings – an older brother and two older sisters.
 While the abuse did not start immediately after the boy returned to his biological family, it began only thirteen months later in June 2016.

 The abuse was carried out in various ways, mostly physically and psychologically.
 The ill-treatment of the child by both Ridzuan and Azlin were revealed in some details.
 Often, the couple would hit him with a broom or hanger, or with their bare hands.
 They also used pliers to pinch him on the thighs and buttocks.
 The most notable abusive practice was the couple frequently locking the boy inside a small cat cage meant for the family's pet cat.

 Sometime in August 2016, Azlin used a broom to whack her son after suspecting that the boy had toppled a biscuit tin, which spilled the biscuits on the kitchen floor.
 Her beating left marks on his stomach and caused the boy to develop a limp and a misaligned kneecap.
 Ridzuan, on another occasion, allegedly used a lit cigarette to scatter hot burning ash onto his son's arms when he refused to answer him, and he also used a heated spoon to burn the child's palm to punish the boy for stealing milk powder to eat.